PatrickHup/RadToF/README.md

 #### Top side:

-1. Pre-heat the PCB over 2-3 hours from room temperature to 250 °C to allow water molecules in flex pcb to evaporate.
+1. Pre-heat the PCB over 2-3 hours from room temperature to 250 °C to allow water molecules in the flex PCB to evaporate.
 This prevents delamination.
-2. Apply 217 °C solder paste on side marked "Top" with the help of a stencil if availible.
+2. Apply 217 °C solder paste on the side marked "Top" with the help of a stencil if available.
 NOTE: do not apply solder paste on sensor pads.
 3. Place components.
-Except the sensors (radar and ToF).
+Except for the sensors (radar and ToF).
-5. Place assembled board, "Top" side up, on pre preheated (250 °C) hot plate.
+5. Place the assembled board, "Top" side up, on pre preheated (250 °C) hot plate.
-6. Wait for solder paste to melt and remove to cool.
+6. Wait for the solder paste to melt and remove to cool.
-7. Verify functionality of power supply by checking voltages on debug pads.
+7. Verify the functionality of the power supply by checking voltages on debug pads.

 #### Bottom side:

-1. Apply 217 °C solder paste on side marked "Bottom" with the help of a sencil if availible.
+1. Apply 217 °C solder paste on the side marked "Bottom" with the help of a stencil if available.
 NOTE: do not apply solder paste on sensor pads.
 2. Place components.
-Except the sensors (radar and ToF).
+Except for the sensors (radar and ToF).
-3. Place assembled board, "Bottom" side up, on pre preheated (150 °C) hot plate.
+3. Place the assembled board, "Bottom" side up, on pre preheated (150 °C) hot plate.
-4. Use hot air gun, set to 395 °C, to carefully melt solder paste.
+4. Use a hot air gun, set to 395 °C, to carefully melt the solder paste.
-5. Verify functionality of MCU by trying to program it.
+5. Verify the functionality of the MCU by trying to program it.

 #### Radar soldering:

 1. Do not apply solder paste
-2. Place on 150 °C pre heated hot plate
+2. Place on 150 °C pre-heated hot plate
-3. Heat with heat gun set to 395 °C till soldered
+3. Heat with a heat gun set to 395 °C till soldered

-NOTE: if radar soldered unevenly, remove solder paste and on pads and on radar then re-ball radar with stencil
+NOTE: if radar soldered unevenly, remove solder paste on pads and radar then re-ball radar with stencil

-#### ToF sensor:
+#### ToF sensor soldering:

 WARNING: high temperature might damage plastic housing

 1. Apply 138 °C solder paste on pads
-2. Place on pre heated hot plate at 150 °C
+2. Place on pre-heated hot plate at 150 °C
-3. Carefully apply heat with hot air gun
+3. Carefully apply heat with a hot air gun

 ## Firmware